Which Cocktail Cherry Should I Get?

 Speaking of stems, remember that scene in Twin Peaks where Audrey Horne tied a cherry stem in a knot with her tongue?
 Us too.
 It made an impression; might be fair to say we haven't looked at cherry stems the same way since.
 And as much as we enjoyed the series at the time, the whole affair's suffused with menace — sex trafficking of minors'll do that — and frankly, we'd just as soon our cocktails weren't suffused with menace.
 Suffused with a touch of citrus, perhaps, maybe something herbal, or spicy.
 Suffuse it with that business all you want, but keep your menace out of our hooch.

 All of that is to say this: Cherry stems?
-What are they for?
-Nothing good.
+What are they good for?
+Absolutely nothing.
 To heck with 'em.
 Use a pick or pack it in.

 A Tale of Two Cherries